-Committed Burst Size (CBS) Defines CBS as the queue shaping type.
+Committed Burst Size (CBS).
+Defines CBS as the queue shaping type.
 The possible field value is 4096-16,769,020 bits.
-Committed Burst Size cannot be configured on FE ports.

 The Add to List button adds the Bandwidth configuration to the Bandwidth Table at the bottom of the screen.